 Shannon's Channel Capacity for LLM Prompts: A DSP Approach to Token Cost

 An LLM context window has a token limit.
 That limit is a fixed bandwidth.
-The output quality depends on what fraction of the token budget carries information that the model needs to answer correctly.
+Output quality depends on how many of those tokens carry real information.
 Filler words, restated context, polite hedging, and pleasantries are noise.
 Specific instructions, concrete examples, and constraints are signal.
-The ratio of signal to noise determines whether you get a useful answer or a generic one.
+The ratio of signal to noise decides whether you get a useful answer or a generic one.

 This is not a metaphor.
 It is Shannon's channel-capacity theorem applied directly: